sevensense-robotics/core_research_manual/pages/getting_started.md

-# Getting started with Alphasense Core
+# Getting started with Core Research

-Congratulations on your Alphasense Core 5-Camera Development Kit!
+Congratulations on your Core Research 5-Camera Development Kit!
 Start using it by following these simple steps:

 ## What's in the box?